Bent Over Gorilla Rows

 What equipment do I need to do Gorilla Rows?

-While I like to do the gorilla rows with dumbbells, the gorilla row can also be done with a kettlebell or other weighted object.
+While I like to do the gorilla rows with dumbbells, they can also be done with a kettlebell or other weighted object.
 I have even had online training clients with no workout equipment use a gallon jug filled with water to the appropriate weight!

 How many gorilla rows should I do?